conduktor/conduktor-docs/src/pages/changelog/Console-1.32.0.md

 Partner Zones is currently in **Beta** and is subject to changes as we continue to build out the feature.
 :::

-Partner Zones allows you to securely share your Kafka streaming data with external partners, without the need to replicate that data into a second, physical Kafka cluster.
+Partner Zones functionality allows you to securely share your Kafka streaming data with external partners, without the need to replicate that data into a second, physical Kafka cluster.

 In this release we're introducing the ability to create a Partner Zone via the Console UI with a few steps, including the ability to set traffic control policies.

 In upcoming releases we'll be adding: